BrighterCommand/Docs/source/CORRECT_BasicConfiguration.rst

 You can implement the Handler Factory using an IoC container, in your own code.
 For example:

-// TinyIoC should be used in the examples?
+// Avoid use of tinyIOC container, change it for the .NET Core default factory

 .. highlight:: csharp